 - To protect your eyes from possible splashes, it is essential to wear protective goggles.

-- A breathing mask should also be used when grinding, sawing or drilling the cured resin afterwards.
-Although the cast resin itself is non-toxic after curing, further processing may produce toxic dust which, like the vapours, should not be inhaled.
+- A breathing mask should also be used when grinding, sawing, or drilling the cured resin afterward.
+Although the cast resin itself is non-toxic after curing, further processing may produce toxic dust which, like the vapors, should not be inhaled.

-Tip: When working with epoxy resin, always make sure that the room in which you work can be well ventilated.
-For your own safety, do not dispense with appropriate protective clothing even during further processing of the cured work piece.
+Tip: When working with epoxy resin, always make sure that the room in which you work is well ventilated.
+For your own safety, always use appropriate protective clothing even during further processing of the cured work piece.

 Early Treatment of Skin Diseases

-If you notice any changes in your skin shortly after working with epoxy resin, you should not wait too long to see a doctor.
+If you notice any changes in your skin shortly after working with epoxy resin, see a doctor as soon as possible.
 If possible, the first step should be to see a qualified dermatologist.
 If skin reactions caused by harmful substances in the resin are not treated, they often become chronic.
-Skin symptoms may also occur if epoxy resin vapours are inhaled, skin contact is not necessary.
+Skin symptoms may also occur if epoxy resin vapors are inhaled, skin contact is not necessary.

 If you follow the processing and safety instructions, epoxy resin is an incredibly versatile material.

-The food-conscious world is extremely wary of what the body takes, and with the advancement of technology, the use of materials such as resins and its effects have also been taken into consideration.
-It cannot be ignored that the chemical contamination of the body is an issue that has always been waiting to be addressed.
-That is why we came up with a set of precautions and tips that can save you from the constant struggle to choose in between.
+The food-conscious world is extremely wary of what the body absorbs, and with the advancement of technology, the use of materials such as resins and its effects have also been taken into consideration.
+It cannot be ignored that the chemical contamination of the body is always a concern.
+That is why we came up with a set of precautions and tips that can save you from the constant struggle to choose between safety and practicality.

-Therefore, after understanding the effects of bisphenol A and its role in epoxies, it should be your conscious effort to apply your knowledge to use them and do food-safe epoxies.
+Therefore, after understanding the effects of bisphenol A and its role in epoxies, you can make an informed decision, and apply your knowledge in using food-safe epoxies.